Volunteer Mentorship Program

-Even though this is a volunteer position, we do have high standards for the work conducted by volunteer research assistants.
+Although this is a volunteer position, we have high standards for the work conducted by volunteer research assistants.
 This is because your work will affect the outcome of our studies, and these outcomes can affect treatment decisions made by spine surgeons and other clinicians.
 While you are volunteering with us, the following will be expected of you:

 • To go through an interview process including a reference check prior to your hire

 • To have a criminal record check performed prior to your hire

 • To complete Horizon Health Network Orientation Training upon your hire (online)

 • To sign a confidentiality agreement stating that you understand the importance of patient confidentiality

 • To complete on site study specific training